 - The quantity of loss in relation to business type (actions: document non-significant loss; report significant loss)

-- Whether the loss is associated with theft (action: report)
+- Is the loss is associated with theft? (action: report)

-- Whether the loss is waste during use of the substance in laboratory (action: document)
+- Is the loss waste during use of the substance in laboratory? (action: document)

-- Pattern of losses over time (action: report)
+- Are there patterns of loss over time? (action: report)

-- The substance’s potential for diversion or theft (action: report)
+- Does the substances have a high potential for diversion or theft? (action: report)

 Non-significant loss caused by miscounts or clerical errors must still be documented on the usage logs and must be recorded on the DEA Form 106.
 Keep the completed DEA Form 106 with the controlled substance records for a minimum of two (2) years.
 Do not send to the DEA.